MV-Consulting/awscdk-rootmail/README.md

       // NEW start (compared to v1)
       totalTimeToWireDNS: Duration.minutes(40),                    // <- NEW: time can be reduced
       autowireDNSOnAWSEnabled: true,                               // <- NEW: enable autowire
-      autowireDNSOnAWSParentHostedZoneId: 'Z02503291YUXLE3C4727T', // <- NEW for 'mycompany.test'
+      autowireDNSOnAWSParentHostedZoneId: 'Z09999999TESTE1A2B3C4D', // <- NEW the id for 'mycompany.test'
       // NEW end
       env: {
         region: rootMailDeployRegion,